Editorial · May 2026

 The document closes with five questions to assess your organisation's readiness today, based on what the official sources already tell us:

-- Can you uniquely identify every product, manufacturing site, and key supplier in your chain with a persistent, machine-readable identifier?
+- Can you uniquely identify every product, manufacturing site, and key supplier with a persistent, machine-readable identifier?

-- Do you have access to the ISO test data (spirality, shrinkage, visual inspection) needed to calculate a durability score for your products?
+- Do you have access to the ISO test data (spirality, shrinkage, visual inspection) needed to calculate a durability score?

-- Can you document the percentage of recycled content in your products by mass, with chain of custody certification?
+- Can you document recycled content by mass with chain of custody certification, including the origin of the recycled material?

 This document maps the landscape.
 Two ways to act on it: